msupply-foundation/conforma-web-app/documentation/internal/Level-1+-Reviews-and-Changes-Requested.md

 # Level 1+ Reviews and Changes Requested

 The [Level 1 Reviews](Level-1-Review-And-LOQ.md) explains how reviews with only 1 level works.
-Which is a subset of how a review with more than one level should work.
+Which is a subset of how a review with more levels (per stage) should work.
 The aim of this page is to outline the structure and flow of:

 - Reviewer (Level 1) - reviewing an application
 - Reviewer (Level 1) - submitting `LOQ (List of Questions)`, `Conform` or `Non Conform` advise to upper level reviewer
-- Reviewer (Level 2) - reviewing the lower level review
+- Reviewer (Level 2) - reviewing the lower level review and `disagree` with some advised decisions
-- Reviewer (Level 2) - submitting `Changes Requested`
+- Reviewer (Level 2) - submitting `Changes Requested` back to reviewer
-- Reviewer (Level 1) - making changes in response to `Changes Requested`
+- Reviewer (Level 1) - making changes in response to `Changes Requested` and re-submitting to upper level reviewer
-- Reviewer (Level 2) - reviewing the lower level review and Agreeing with advised decisions to submit to Applicant
+- Reviewer (Level 2) - reviewing the lower level review and `agree` with all advised decisions
+- Reviewer (Level 2) - submitting `LOQ (List of Questions)`, `Conform` or `Non Conform` to Applicant - if `is_last_level` or upper level reviewer.
+In case there is a Level 3, the same process will happen again between Level 2 and Level 3 reveiwers.

 ### Back End